animeshdas/make_package_selector/README.md

 # Make Package Selector

-make_package_selector is a utility written in Python to clean and build multiple directories.
+make_package_selector is a utility written in Python to `make` clean and build multiple directories.
 It does it by allowing you to select one or multiple directory in a visual table through CLI.

 You can also customize the start path (default is current directory) and source path (default is src) and other parameter.